Who Can Enter?

 Participants must behave respectfully toward other competitors, volunteers, landowners, staff, and members of the public.

-Unsafe, abusive, or unsporting behaviour may result in removal from the event without refund.
+Unsafe, abusive, or unsporting behaviour may result in removal from the event without refund and exclusion from future events.

 12. Privacy and Personal Information